House of Elders (Somaliland): Structure

+(A) Five members appointed by the President on the basis of their special contributions to the Nation; their membership shall last for the same duration as the term of office of the House.

+(B) Any person who has previously served as Speaker of the House of Elders or Speaker of the House of Representatives.

+(C) Any person who has previously served as President or Vice-President of the Republic of Somaliland.

+(D) Honorary members shall have no voting rights in the House and shall not be eligible to serve on the Permanent Committee.

 History

 Background

 The Guurti, the predecessor of the Somaliland Council of Elders, existed long before the founding of Somaliland.
 However, it was not institutionalized, nor was it a permanent organization, as the elders of the clans concerned gathered whenever a matter arose.

 In 1991, the Somali National Movement (SNM), which was mainly led by the Isaaq clans in northwestern Somalia, declared the establishment of the Republic of Somaliland.
 However, the military factions were unable to unite the country under their rule, and in 1993, the SNM asked the elders of the clans to mediate between the factions.

 Great Congress of National Reconciliation

 In 1993, at the "Great Congress of National Reconciliation" in Borama, Guurti was institutionalized as a House of Elders, with 82 members elected from various parts of Somaliland.
 The House of Elders then nominated Muhammad Haji Ibrahim Egal as the new Somaliland President.

 The 1997 interim constitution set the term of the House of Elders at six years.
 The Constitution of Somaliland, which took effect in 2001, also clearly states about the House of Elders.

 In 2003, the House of Elders' term expired, but the term was changed by presidential decree to "one year after the term of the House of Representatives."
 The term of the House of Representatives also expired in May 2003, but the House of Elders decided to extend the term of the House of Representatives by two years.